Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-06/10-html5/03-page.md

 </div>

-<span class="label label-info">NOTE:</span> Again, this element does not have full browser support.
-Try this in Chrome and Opera (not Firefox or Safari).
+<span class="label label-info">NOTE:</span> Again, the validation element may not work in all browsers.
+Try this example in Chrome and Opera (not Firefox or Safari).